Cushing syndrome in Child

 Skin changes in Cushing syndrome are manifold.
 The skin becomes thin and translucent, and ecchymoses occur following minor trauma.
 Thinning of the epidermis also leads to the plethoric appearance of the skin.
 Hyperpigmentation of the skin may be seen but is more common in pituitary or ectopic ACTH production.
 Although generalized, it tends to occur on sun-exposed areas.
-Addison disease also results in a similar pattern of hyperpigmentation in sun-exposed areas, but it also occurs in the following areas: in the palmar creases, areas of friction, vermilion border, genital skin, and oral mucosa.
+Addison disease also results in a similar pattern of hyperpigmentation in sun-exposed areas, but it also occurs in the palmar creases, areas of friction, the vermilion border, genital skin, and the oral mucosa.

-Acne, hirsutism, and menstrual irregularities, either oligomenorrhea or amenorrhea, arise due to the increased levels of androgens.
+Acne, hirsutism, and menstrual irregularities, either oligomenorrhea or amenorrhea, arise due to the increased levels of androgens in Cushing syndrome.

 Cortisol hypersecretion also predisposes to hypertension, peripheral edema, glucose intolerance, gonadal dysfunction, osteoporosis, and proximal muscle weakness.
-Psychiatric symptoms may be present in a large majority of patients (more than 70%), and severity of symptoms range from anxiety to mania, depression, and frank psychosis.
+Psychiatric symptoms may be present in a large majority of patients (more than 70%), and severity of symptoms ranges from anxiety to mania, depression, and frank psychosis.
 Insomnia presents early in the disease.

 Ectopic ACTH production can also lead to Cushing syndrome.
-In these patients, because the onset of Cushing syndrome is sudden, there is no time to develop the characteristic clinical features.
-Instead, these patients will have sudden-onset hypertension, edema, glucose intolerance, and hypokalemia.
+These patients will have sudden-onset hypertension, edema, glucose intolerance, and hypokalemia.
+Patients with an ectopic ACTH-producing tumor may present with weight loss instead of the typical weight gain.
 Seventy-five percent of these tumors are small cell lung carcinoma.
 Ectopic ACTH is produced by bronchial carcinoids, thymic or pancreatic carcinoids, thymic neuroendocrine tumors, medullary carcinoma of the thyroid, or pheochromocytomas.

 Patients with carcinoid tumors or pheochromocytomas usually have the typical cushingoid features, as these develop over a longer period of time.
 Due to the immunosuppressive effects of glucocorticoids, these patients commonly develop cutaneous staphylococcal, candidal, and superficial fungal infections.
-The incidence of pituitary-dependent adrenal hyperplasia is more common in women by 3-fold, with the average age of onset being in the third and fourth decade.
+The incidence of pituitary-dependent adrenal hyperplasia is 3 times more common in women, with the average age of onset being in the third and fourth decades.

-Mortality is increased 4-fold compared with the general population, with cardiovascular disease being the major cause of death.
+Mortality associated with Cushing syndrome is increased fourfold compared with the general population, with cardiovascular disease being the major cause of death.
+These patients are at markedly increased risk of venous thromboembolism.

-Although uncommon in children, obesity along with retarded growth may be a presenting feature.
+Although Cushing syndrome is uncommon in children, obesity along with growth retardation may be a presenting feature in pediatric patients.